leonid-ed/toralizer/linux/README.md

 ## Setting up

-In the file `toralizer.h` you can find the default proxy address and port which are customizable via the environment variable `PROXY_ADDRESS` and `PROXY_PORT`.
+In the file `toralizer.h` you can find the default proxy address and port which are customizable via the environment variables `PROXY_ADDRESS` and `PROXY_PORT`.

 ```c
 #define ENV_PROXY_ADDRESS "PROXY_ADDRESS"